jamesncox/buy-where-react/notes.md

 [] Figure out how to close a form once it's successfully submitted (to database) and be able to re-open immediately

+[] Add a "close" icon to each form so user can manually close it

-[] Pre-populate the edit forms with the data props, and a user can edit it
+[x] Pre-populate the edit forms with the data props, and a user can edit it

 [x] Better background for "home / my stores" page